thirumalaEPAM/CodeChallengeTFL/README.md

  ## 03 - Brief Description about framework Approach
  - Reports created using ExtentReports and ScreenShots captured for failed scenarios
- - Logs are maintaning in separate test file
+ - Logs are maintaning in separate text file
  - In Project solution

      ###### 1. ObjectRepsitoryLibrary :